andkrau/NuanceResurrection/README.md

 **version 0.6.7:**
 - FINALLY, T3K can be played with no hangs on music transitions, and with proper music looping (see GameCompatibility.txt though for the caveats)!
+- Merlin Racing's AI drivers now follow the course as intended (with DynamicCompiler enabled).
 - Add Linux port with CMake build system, X11/GLX backend and miniaudio audio output.
 - Add libretro port.
 - 32-bit build supports the x86 JIT dynamic recompiler on Linux via `__attribute__((fastcall))`.